William F. Buckley Jr.: Reception

-Conservative columnist George Will wrote: "without Bill Buckley, no National Review.
+Conservative columnist George Will emphasized Buckley's importance to both US and global politics, writing, "without Bill Buckley, no National Review.
 Without National Review, no Goldwater nomination.
 Without the Goldwater nomination, no conservative takeover of the Republican Party.
 Without that, no Reagan.
 Without Reagan, no victory in the Cold War.
 Therefore, Bill Buckley won the Cold War".
-James Carden commented, "Will's reasoning suffers, as Buckley himself might have put it, from the post hoc, ergo propter hoc fallacy."
+James Carden commented, "Will's reasoning suffers, as Buckley himself might have put it, from the post hoc ergo propter hoc fallacy."

 Biographies

 Buckley was the subject of Alvin S. Felzenberg's well-received biography A Man and His Presidents: The Political Odyssey of William F. Buckley, Jr. Other biographies include John Judis's William F. Buckley, Jr.: Patron Saint of the Conservatives.

 Buckley's authorized biography by Sam Tanenhaus, Buckley: The Life and the Revolution That Changed America, was released in 2025.
 Tanenhaus began working on it in 1998.

 Eponymy

 Various organizations have awards and honors named after Buckley.
 The Intercollegiate Studies Institute awards the William F. Buckley Award for Outstanding Campus Journalism.